 5. Knowledge is power

 Finally, I have always been one for learning.
-It might just be that I am nosy but I love finding out about new subjects and advancing my knowledge in current interests.
+Call it nosy, but I love finding out about new subjects and advancing my knowledge in current interests.
 Many of the narrative scripts I am handed, scripts for museum audio guides, and even explainer videos, contain interesting information or facts that I would never normally have been exposed to.
 I am constantly learning new things, much of it interesting, useful or both.

-I feel truly blessed that I can get paid for learning, and whether it is a script on ‘the types and causes of urinary incontinence’ or something a little more colourful; ‘the life and works of Van Gough’ for instance, I am always happy for the new knowledge whether it is directly useful or not.
+I feel truly blessed that I can get paid for learning.
+Whether it is a script on ‘the types and causes of urinary incontinence’ or something a little more colourful; ‘the life and works of Van Gough’ for instance, I am always happy for the new knowledge.

 So there you have it.
-Just 5 surprising benefits of working as a voice over actor.
+Just 5 surprising benefits of working as a voiceover artist.
 Who knows, over the years, I may notice even more and add to this blog post!